Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

 We used the following measures to quantify the differences in the topology and magnitude between the predictions made using models based on the original preoperative and the deformed by insertion of electrodes postoperative images.
 The relative difference metric (RDM) is a measure of the difference in the shape of two data sets and is defined as follows \citep{meijs_etal_1989_numerical}:

 The magnitude factor (MAG) is a measure of the difference in magnitude between the two and is defined as follows \citep{meijs_etal_1988_relative}:

-When comparing leadfields between models we selected $y$ and $\hat{y}$ to be stacked vectors of the three columns of the leadfield components at a specific element or voxel to provide a spatially varying map of model similarity.
+We compare lead fields between models by selecting $\bm{y}$ and $\hat{\bm{y}}$ to be stacked vectors of the three columns of each lead field matrix (i.e., the three spatial components of the electric field, \(\bm{E}=-\nabla u\), for each lead) associated with a specific spatial location \citep{hyde_etal_2018_comparison}.
+For each comparison between two models, this resulted in a single RDM and MAG value for each element or voxel.
+This provides a spatially varying map of model similarity.
 The RDM and MAG metrics measure how the topography and magnitude of the predicted electrode voltages will vary based on model selection.
 The difference between the models is smallest when RDM is close to 0 and MAG is close to 1 (or, equivalently, \(\mathrm{log}_{10}(\mathrm{MAG})\) is close to 0).